microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Reference.md

 ### `node10` (formerly known as `node`)

 `--moduleResolution node` was renamed to `node10` (keeping `node` as an alias for backward compatibility) in TypeScript 5.0.
 It reflects the CommonJS module resolution algorithm as it existed in Node.js versions earlier than v12.
-It should no longer be used.
+It is deprecated in TypeScript 6.0 and should no longer be used.

 #### Supported features